rafaelabastidas/rafaelabastidas.github.io/_pages/consultancy.md

   * World Bank
   * February 2020 – June 2020

-* Consultancy: Project to support the reconversion of technical and technological education in Ecuador.
+## Project to support the reconversion of technical and technological education in Ecuador.
   * National Institute of Statistics and Census
   * April 2019 – December 2019